Written By: Stephen J. Cannell Directed By: Rod Holcomb

 I never much cared for the Ralph crashing thru the window after the janitor closes it.
 He looks right at it, before leaping.
 Plus if you watch the left of the screen, you can see the stuntguy's feet landing and bouncing.

 The shot of Ralph flying straight from right to left after crashing through the window was never used with any other background plate during the series run.

 During the battle in the lab you can clearly see the face of Katt's double as he throws the soldiers around, plus the smallpox vial is not in his hand!
-This whole scene with the double looks like it was shot as a afterthought, like maybe someone thought a little more action was needed at the end, and this was shot quick with some soldiers and the double, the walls don't even match, and the whole scene was badly edited in.
+This whole scene with the double looks like it was shot as a afterthought, like maybe someone thought a little more action was needed at the end, and this was shot quick with some extras and the double, the walls don't even match.

 If you have this episode watch as Ralph crashes through the wall, catches the vial, Bill swings into action, Ralph jumps up and grabs a soldier by the gun and slams him up against some kind of computer set-up, scene switches to the double throwing some different soldiers around, then cuts back to Ralph holding the first soldier again by the gun, ripping it out of his hands and bending it!

 The new prints of this episode used for current syndication and the DVD release have had a new font included to replace "TGAH" font for the guest cast and closing credits.
 It's similar to the real "GAH" font, but not the same.
 This font was not originally found on the prints when broadcast throughout the '80s.